appsnaseem/Electric-Imp-Controller/README.md

 - User id:

-	"User id" is just value to inspect and identify user actions in the loger.
+	"User id" is just value to inspect and identify user actions in the logger.
 	The default "user id" is "123456".
 	The "User id" is case sensitive.
+	Warning: When you change the user id, please  make sure you change the Users Array() in the Agent file also.